About Us

 To maintain a superior level of service, ACCMA practitioners are afforded the opportunity to participate in both national and international conferences, engage in regular case studies, partake in continuous professional development, and foster international collaborations.
 These avenues enable them to stay abreast of the latest advancements in their field, thereby augmenting their skills and knowledge to ensure the delivery of exceptional healthcare services.

-Dr Hu is a registered Chinese Medicine and Acupuncture doctor.
-He has been practising Chinese Medicine and Acupuncture since 2009.
-In 2022, he completed his PhD study through the University of Pretoria within the minimum timeframe of two years.
+Prof Hu is a registered Chinese Medicine and Acupuncture practitioner and an Associate Professor at the University of Johannesburg.
+He has been practising since 2009, and in 2022, he completed his PhD at the University of Pretoria within the minimum timeframe of two years.
 His PhD study focused on strengthening the teaching, learning, assessment and practices of acupuncture programmes at higher education institutions.
 In 2023, he was appointed as a Visiting Scholar at the Zhejiang Chinese Medical University, China.
 He is an active researcher in education, who has published numerous articles and book chapters.
 His research focus is on quality education provision with a particular interest in teaching and learning to improve learning outcomes.
 His research interests cover complementary medicine (Chinese Medicine and Acupuncture), teaching and learning, and professional teacher development within a South African context.
 He serves as the chairperson of the Chinese Medicine and Acupuncture Association of Africa and the Editor-in-Chief for Complementary Medicine: Education and Research.